kieranvoo/kieranvoo/README.md

 - [kieranvoo/Financial-App-Database](https://github.com/kieranvoo/Financial-App-Database): Designed and implemented a relational SQL database to simulate investor profiles, portfolios, and transactions for a financial application
 - [kieranvoo/Echomind---Mental-Health-Chatbot](https://github.com/kieranvoo/Echomind---Mental-Health-Chatbot): Full-stack web chatbot for mental health support, integrating sentiment analysis and response tracking to assist practitioners and users
 - [kieranvoo/Analysing-Football-Player-s-Valuation](https://github.com/kieranvoo/Analysing-Football-Player-s-Valuation): Data analysis project exploring factors affecting football players’ market values using visualisation and statistical modelling techniques
+- [kieranvoo/Hospital-Management-System](https://github.com/kieranvoo/Hospital-Management-System): Java-based application designed to manage hospital operations such as patient records, appointments, billing, and staff roles with role-based access control for doctors, pharmacists, patients, and administrators.
 - And more to come!